pickfordbreeze/SimpleRetailSystem/README.md

 ```
 Skills demonstrated:
-        Demonstrated ability in object-oriented design and programming in C++ (specifically inheritance & polymorphism)
+        Demonstrated ability in object-oriented design and programming in C++
         Advanced file I/O operations for db management
         Implemention of effient search algorithm
         Implementation of UI design for terminal based applications